Legume Scholars Program

 Enter the Legume Scholars Program.

-Managed by Michigan State University, the Legume Scholars Program is a partnership between the CGIAR Research Program on Grain Legumes and Feed the Future Legume Innovation Lab and Peanut Innovation Lab to support of the graduate study of promising young scientists from developing countries who are committed to pursuing research careers in disciplines involving grain legumes.
+Managed by Michigan State University, the Legume Scholars Program is a partnership between the CGIAR Research Program on Grain Legumes and Feed the Future Innovation Lab for Legume Systems Research and Peanut Innovation Lab to support of the graduate study of promising young scientists from developing countries who are committed to pursuing research careers in disciplines involving grain legumes.
 Potential areas of study include agriculture economics, crop physiology, food science, gender studies, nutrition, plant breeding and genetics, plant protection, soil science, and social science.

 Grain legumes are critical crops in developing countries that have long been recognized as nutrient dense, staple foods that help ensure food and nutritional security in the world's most resource-poor regions.
 In many of these areas, grain legumes also provide needed household income for smallholder farmers--the principle producers of grain legumes in the world, a majority of whom are women.